RiselyFerraz/AI_kmeans_Cluster_-Soil-Science-/README.md

-Kmeans anaysis for groping fertlizers
+Kmeans analysis for groping fertlizers